Record Keeping Principles

 The original Record Keepers’ Club (RKC) was formed to establish a common basis for recognising rugby league records.
-The principles set out below owe much to the work done by the group led by Irvin Saxton, and determine the main classification of matches, together with which games are included in each category.
+The principles set out below owe much to the work done by the group led by Irvin Saxton in conjunction with the Rugby Football League (RFL).
+The classification and categorisation of matches, together with which games are included in each category has been a key part of the re-formed RKC club, and is shared below for clarity.

-Games from matches & tournaments recognised by the Northern Rugby Football Union (NU)/Rugby Football League (RFL), involving teams from member clubs.
+Games from matches & tournaments recognised by the Northern Rugby Football Union (NU) / Rugby Football League (RFL), involving teams from member and affiliate clubs.

 Matches & tournaments are recognised when the NU/RFL played a part in the organisation of them, or selection of the teams to participate.
 The status of the match at the time of kick-off determines its inclusion, regardless of whether the match or tournament concluded; thus games which were abandoned, or later expunged or ordered to be replayed are included, as well as any replayed matches.

-For tournaments involving both member clubs and non-member clubs (e.g. the Challenge Cup & National League Cup), rounds/groups involving exclusively non-member clubs are not classified as first class and are therefore excluded; for any rounds/groups involving member clubs all game are included, regardless of a club’s status, with the same also applying for subsequent rounds.
+For tournaments involving both member/affiliate clubs and non-member clubs (e.g. the Challenge Cup & National League Cup), rounds/groups involving exclusively non-member clubs are not classified as first-class and are therefore excluded; for any rounds/groups involving member clubs all game are included, regardless of a club’s status, with the same also applying for subsequent rounds.

 For the avoidance of doubt, after the close of the 1914-15 seasons for the remainder of World War One, all games were arranged on a friendly basis, and are not included as first-class games; these re-commenced in January 1919, as part of the 1918-19 season.
 In contrast, first-class games were played throughout World War Two.